 to coincide with a prayer to see angels?
 Whatever is happening to me is

 terrorizing.
-Rocking myself, eyes cast down, I pray for daylight.
+Rocking myself, wanting to hum a soothing song but can't form any words in my head, eyes cast down, I pray for daylight.

 As the

-dark night sky yields itself to shades of gray tinged with the oranges of a
+dark night sky of mystery yields itself to shades of gray tinged with the oranges of a

 rising sun, I’m proud I’ve held on.
 I called hubby an hour ago who is out of